k8s-school/k8s-school-labs/content/Blog/kubeadm.en.md

 - 2 or more processors on the master node
 - Full network connectivity between all machines in the cluster

+The ['size-of-master-and-master-components' documentation](https://kubernetes.io/docs/setup/best-practices/cluster-large/#size-of-master-and-master-components) define some guidelines on how to size your masters nodes depending on the total number of your Kubernetes nodes.

 ## Pre-requisites: System

 ### Install containerd